gromacs/gromacs/docs/doxygen/lib/wrapperbinary.md

 Additionally, a list of all the modules is generated (`gromacs.7` for man pages, and alphabetical and by-topic lists for the HTML pages).

-TODO: Document/link to existing documentation for targets that use the rst help

 Handling C %main() functions {#section_wrapperbinary_cmain}
 ----------------------------